Juhyung8371/2D-Sandbox-Game/README.md

 ### Artificial Intelligence

-AI in this game works by running the task with the highest priority from the list.
+In this game, AI works by running the task with the highest priority from the list - [check the code for more information](https://github.com/Juhyung8371/2D-Sandbox-Game/tree/main/src/dev/game/ai).
 In a nutshell, it's a collection of if-else.

-Also, there are two types of tasks in my game: active and passive tasks.
-They can run simultaneously, however, active tasks have much higher priority than passive tasks.
+Also, my game has two types of tasks: active and passive.
+They can run simultaneously.
+However, active tasks have much higher priority than passive tasks.

 For example, there is an entity called a wolf.
 A wolf wanders around until it finds a target.
-Then the wolf chases the target and attacks it.
+Then, the wolf chases the target and attacks it.
 This behavior can be portrayed in this manner:

 Active Tasks:
 1. Attack (if the target is close)